Norfolk County sheriff candidate proposes mobile courtroom for jail

 Patrick McDermott, Democratic candidate for Norfolk County sheriff, says he plans to bring a mobile courtroom to the Norfolk County House of Corrections if he is elected.

-McDermott, who is trying to unseat Norfolk County Sheriff Jerome McDermott -- no relation -- says the mobile courtroom would help ease courthouse backlogs and reduce the inmate population during the COVID-19 crisis.
+McDermott, who is trying to unseat Norfolk County Sheriff Jerome McDermott — no relation — says the mobile courtroom would help ease courthouse backlogs and reduce the inmate population during the coronavirus crisis.

 “COVID-19 has shown that our leaders need to be able to think creatively, quickly, and flexibly to ensure safe and efficient access to services,” McDermott said in a statement.